kjkubik/stock-analysis/README.md

 Design Patterns: [The GoF Design Patterns Reference] http://w3sdesign.com/GoF_Design_Patterns_Reference0100.pdf Code Smells and Anti-patterns: [Sniffing Out Success: Identifying Smells and Anti-Patterns in Your Code by Patrick Delancy's:] (https://patrickdelancy.com/2013/02/sniffing-out-success-identifying-smells-and-anti-patterns-in-your-code/)

+Create a variable with single or long data types.
+Writing for loops.
+Writing if-then statements.
+Using design patterns.
+Using logical and comparison operators.
+Using an index to access data in an array.
+Using nested loops.
+Reusing code.
+Debugging and comment on code.
+Using visual and numeric formatting.
+Using conditional formatting.
+Measuring code performance.